dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 - **If you are on a customer deployed dbt Cloud instance:**
 Contact your account manager for instructions on how to turn on this feature.

+*Note: If you have configured SSO with SAML 2.0, you may have to use the GroupID instead of the name of the group as shown in the video below.*

 <LoomVideo id="8e2e00c57bde4fbfa4b519bf35d7632d" />

-*Note: If you have configured SSO with SAML 2.0, you may have to use the GroupID instead of the name of the group as shown in the video above.*